If you are about to start your first (or another) IVF cycle you may be wondering if acupuncture may be of benefit to you?

 - Our patients often come for bi-weekly treatment for 4 weeks prior to IVF cycle and the (roughly) 2 weeks of the medicated part of the IVF cycle.

 - Electro-acupuncture and Low-level laser therapy (LLLT) may be used during IVF stimulation and/or prior to Frozen embryo transfer.

 When should I consider Embryo transfer acupuncture?

-Acupuncture on the day of embryo transfer has been found to show significant benefit for women who have increased stress levels or who have had multiple previous IVF cycles, or where there was a low baseline pregnancy rate (Smith 2019).
-Continuing this approach in the two-week wait is also helpful for these women to manage IVF related stress and anxiety.
-Embryo Transfer acupuncture is ideally done on same day (or within 24 hours if on same day is not possible) and on site or with minimum travel.
+Acupuncture on the day of embryo transfer has been found to show benefit for women who have increased stress levels or who have had multiple previous IVF cycles, or where there was a low baseline pregnancy rate (Smith 2019).
+Continuing this approach in the two-week wait is also helpful for these women to manage stress and anxiety.
+Embryo transfer acupuncture is usually done on same day (or within 24 hours).

 Is acupuncture safe in the weeks after Embryo Transfer and during pregnancy?

 Acupuncture during the two week wait can be useful to reduce stress and anxiety.
 It also considered to be extremely safe in pregnancy when administered by a registered acupuncturist.
 Acupuncture treatments during your two week wait avoid any acupuncture points that are contraindicated in pregnancy.